 The Garden Of The Mind

 So the parallel between a garden, nature and our brain/mind is like that too.
-The analogy being, that plants represent our positive thoughts and weeds the negative.
-It's almost a universal truth, that most clients I meet have a greater tendency to gravitate towards negative feelings, thoughts and behaviours than they do towards the positive ones.
+The analogy is, that plants represent our positive thoughts and the weeds the negative.
+It's almost a universal truth, that most clients I meet have a greater tendency to gravitate toward negative feelings, thoughts and behaviours than they do towards positive ones.
 And with the momentous rise in cases of anxiety, stress and depression, this is becoming an increasing area of concern for governments as well as the medical profession.
-Essentially, because these conditions have a large impact on human functionality and performance.
+Essentially, these conditions have a large impact on human functionality and performance.
 Also, there is the probability, that they are major contributors to many major illnesses and diseases!

 For the most part, this is a consequence of the world we live in.
 Negative, fake or alternative news is being thrown at us morning, noon and night and this just didn't happen overnight, it's been going on for years.
 However, the difference between now and yesteryear is, that now we get to hear about it so much more quickly than ever before!.
 It’s on your mobile device, PC, TV, newspapers, the corner shop and even at the bus stop if you’re there too long!
 When we watch the evening news channel we get it in words and pictures and just in case you miss anything there is often the continual newsreel running along the bottom!
 And please remember, we absorb things we don't consciously see or acknowledge; believing is not always about our conscious level of awareness?